Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/agent-variables.md

 #
 #Reporting Traffic to Consumer Insights
 #
-# enable the gRPC communication with Amplify platform.
+# enable (default) the gRPC communication with Amplify platform.
 Be sure the http/2 connectivity is allowed to cross your firewall/proxy if any.
 CENTRAL_GRPC_ENABLED=true
-# activate the Marketplace provisioning feature
-AGENTFEATURES_MARKETPLACEPROVISIONING=true
-# enable to store a cache locally when agent is stopped.
-It enables the agent to resume his treatment from where it left when restarting.
+# enable (default) to store a cache locally when the agent is stopped.
+It enables the agent to resume from where it left off when restarting.
 AGENTFEATURES_PERSISTCACHE=true
 # enable to add sampling based on consumer and subscription information so each consumer can see a certain percentage of the traffic
 TRACEABILITY_PER_SUBSCRIPTION=true